postprintum/devcomrade/README.md

 When it comes to pasting text, **DevComrade** is different from some similar applications (e.g., from the still excellent [Puretext](https://stevemiller.net/puretext/)) in that it uses [Win32 simulated input API](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-sendinput) to elaboratively feed the text into the currently active window, character-by-character.
 For example, it works well with Google's [Secure Shell App Chrome extension](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en).

-**DevComrade** is an open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-It's builT with [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.302-windows-x64-installer) and has a very minimal context-menu-style UI created with Windows Forms and native Win32 APIs.
-It is very much a work in progress.
-Some CI logic to publish a Chocolatey package including a signed executable will be implemented soon.
+**DevComrade** is a free and open-source software licensed under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+It's built with [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-3.1.302-windows-x64-installer) and has a very minimalistic context-menu-style UI, created with Windows Forms and native Win32 APIs.
+It is still very much a work in progress.
+Some CI logic for publishing a Chocolatey package (including a signed executable) will be implemented soon.
 Meanwhile, feel free to clone this repo, compile it and try it out:

 ```
 dotnet publish -r win10-x64 -c Release